-Casper now offers other bedding products in addition to a mattress, including sheets, pillows, and a duvet.
+The sheets are produced by Casper, a long-established mattress and bedding company that is considered one of the pioneer bed-in-a-box mattress suppliers.
+Casper now offers other a variety of bedding products in addition to mattresses, including sheets, pillows, and a duvet.

 What is Supima Cotton?

-Supima cotton is a type of cotton that produces a very soft weave.
-The sheets are also called Pima cotton sheets and labeled “Supima” because it is a trademark of the Supima Association that promotes Pima cotton.
+Supima cotton is a species of cotton recognized for producing a very soft but strong weave.
+They’re sometimes also called Pima cotton sheets and labeled “Supima” because it is a trademark of the Supima Association that promotes Pima cotton.

-Here is how Casper tells you to care for your sheets:
+Here is how Casper instructs the customer to care for the sheets:

 Wash in cold water on a gentle cycle.
 Tumble dry low, and remove from the dryer as soon as possible to keep from wrinkling.
 To keep your sheets their whitest, use a non-chlorine, oxygen bleach (that’s color safe with chambray!) with each wash.
 It’s best to wash your sheets every one to two weeks.

-You should also plan to wash and dry your sheets at least once before putting them on your bed.
-According to Casper: we purposely made our sheets on the bigger side in order to account for a two percent shrink factor that is industry standard.
+Plan to wash and dry the sheets at least once before making the bed, according to Casper.
+On their website they write: we purposely made our sheets on the bigger side in order to account for a two percent shrink factor that is industry standard.
 Giving them a quick wash will ensure the best fit on your bed, but they’ll be safe to sleep on if you choose not to.